 Some of the material in Compass is restricted to members of the Five College community.
 By logging in, you may be able to gain additional access to certain collections or items.
 If you have questions about access or logging in, please use the form on the Contact Page.

 Reports, administrative records and correspondence concerning the YWCA of the U.S.A. associations in Pocatello and Twin Falls, Idaho.
 Documents include lists of personnel and volunteers and visitation reports describing and assessing association performance.
 The YWCA of Pocatello materials include a historical outline of the association and a memorandum summarizing the Traveler's Aid work in relationship to the YWCA of Pocatello.
 The YWCA of Twin Falls, Idaho originally functioned as part of the Magic Valley District YWCA.
 The association decides to become an independent association due to their status as the largest association in an otherwise rural district.
 The status of their affiliation is described in correspondence and reports in addition to visitation reports and administrative records.
 YWCA of Twin Falls documents also include their constitutions, bylaws and governing documents.

 Web viewing and download available to anyone.Learn more.

 This collection is open for use without restriction beyond the standard terms and conditions of Smith College Special Collections.
 However, by agreement with the YWCA of the U.S.A., microdexes known to contain financial records or personal health information (usually on job applications) were not digitized and/or not published in our online repository as part of the CLIR Digitizing Hidden Collections grant.
 These microdexes may still be accessed on the original microfilm, and digital files may be made available to individual researchers upon request.

 Use and Reproduction

-Idaho, Sophia Smith Collection, MS 324, Smith College Special Collections, Northampton, Massachusetts.
+Idaho, Sophia Smith Collection of Women's History, MS 00324, Smith College Special Collections, Northampton, Massachusetts.